andybridger/andybridger.github.io/_posts/2022-03-30-china-economic-sanctions-on-Australian-exports.md

 ## Embedded content

-You can also embed a lot of stuff, for example from YouTube, using the `embed.html` include.
+You can also embed a lot of stuff, for example from YouTube,

 [embed]https://github.com/andybridger/andybridger.github.io/blob/master/_posts/policy_paper.pdf[/embed]